britram/taps-transports/draft-ietf-taps-transports.md

 (e.g., TCP) when sharing the same network path.

-On transmission, UDP encapsulates each datagram into an IP packet, which may in turn be fragmented by IP and are reassembled before delivery to the UDP receiver.
+On transmission, UDP encapsulates each datagram into an IP packet, which may in turn be fragmented by IP.
+Fragments are reassembled before delivery to the UDP receiver.

 Applications that need to provide